ymlasu/para-atm/README.md

 ### Install Python

-The first step is to install Python 3 on the system.
+The first step is to install Python 3 on the system.  para-atm requires Python >= 3.6 and has been tested with Python 3.6 and 3.7.

 #### Ubuntu Linux